Yukimimiya/SoAMusic/README.md

 # SoAMusic
-ABC music notes for Shroud of the Avator.
+ABC music scores for Shroud of the Avator.

 This project has 2 step.
 Firstly, create nomal ABC score using ABC Explore or EasyABC, such as standard Editor/Player.
 Secondly, it arrange to use SoA.
+Because ABC engine on SoA has some uniq specifications, So it can not play normal version of ABC scores.

 NOTE: Following all of scores are in alpha-state.
 It will contain some typo, and It may not sound correctly cause SoA some issues.